9/11 Memorial and Museum plans 20th anniversary events despite financial hardship

 Museum administrators did apply for and receive PPE, but the damage was done.

-“Like so many institutions, we pivoted to the virtual realm,” said Greenwald.
+“Like so many institutions, we pivoted to the virtual realm,” Greenwald said.
 “We were trying to maintain our pre-pandemic budget and the resources simply were not there.”

-“The core and the heart of our mission is commemoration,” said Greenwald.
+“The core and the heart of our mission is commemoration,” Greenwald said.
 “We are a memorial institution, and while our resources are less and our staff is smaller, we will not forgo our obligation to remember; our commemoration this year will go forward.”

 However, some aspects of the museum have been amended.